 - 1. A vibrant network of cities of peace in 48 countries to date, with over 90% being initiated as a result of the platform presented by ICP. - 2.
 Collaborative partnerships by each initiative have created a deeper relationship between grassroots organizing and government support through participatory programs as well as proclamations and resolutions. - 3.
-A sustainable organization with business fundamentals in place, International Cities of Peace is a tax-exempt nonprofit corporation with 501(c)3 tax exemption for donors. - 4.
-Case studies for each City of Peace provide educational and resourcerich examples of how other cities of peace are creating safety, prosperity, and quality of life in their communities. - 5.
+A sustainable organization with business fundamentals in place, International Cities of Peace is a tax exempt nonprofit corporation with 501(c)3 tax exemption for donors. - 4.
+Case studies for each City of Peace provide educational and resource-rich examples of how other cities of peace are creating safety, prosperity, and quality of life in their communities. - 5.
 An Advisory Council of over 200 global leaders offers the organization ideas, support, and connections to peace resources around the world. - 6.
-The City-to-City Collaborative Program, a city of Peace to City of Peace, two-way communication and support collaboration expanding opportunity for all who participate.
+The Global Family Program, a city-to-city, two-way communication and support collaboration, offers cities of peace a means of expanding their impact to the wider global community.

-- 7. The Two Red Bead, One Human HeartTM pilot program for the Global Family Project provided support for fifty abused women and their families in Bujumbura, Burundi. - Peace Cities Team participation for the International Day of Peace linked ICP and the NGO IDP Committee at the United Nations.
+- 7. The Two Red Bead, One Human HeartTM pilot program for the Global Family Project provided support for fifty abused women and their families in Bujumbura, Burundi. - 8.
+Peace Cities Team participation for the International Day of Peace linked ICP and the NGO IDP Committee at the United Nations.
 The Global Feast for Peace has extended celebration to everyone on earth regardless of circumstances. - 9.
 The Golden Rule Institute is a service of ICP, providing research, resources, and a bibliography for this common ethic of humanity. - 10.
 A signature-based Letter of Intent, based on the UNESCO Culture of Peace, provides a progressive means of committing to diversity and progress toward a community culture of peace. - 11.
 The Leadership Skills Program provides resource-scarce leaders around the globe with free educational opportunities for no charge and with a certificate of completion. - 12.
 A Global Alliance Program gathers partners and joint ventures from for mutual promotion and joint partnerships in peacemaking.